mprib/multiwebcam/README.md

 # Quick Start
 ## Basic `pip` install

-You can install MultiWebCam into your python environment with `pip install multiwebcam` and then launch it from the command line with
+You can install MWC into your python environment with `pip install multiwebcam` and then launch it from the command line with

 ```bash
 mwc